-POLICY NAME: Smoking PAGE: 1 of 1

-DATE: April 6, 2011 LAST REVIEWED: August 14, 2023
+POLICY NAME: Smoking DATE: April 6, 2011 REVISED: May 9, 2014

 The School of Diagnostic Imaging is committed to creating a safe and healthy environment for students, faculty, patients, and visitors, and as such, follows the Cleveland Clinic policy on smoking.
 Violation of the smoking policy will result in initiation of a disciplinary action starting with a documented counseling and increasing in severity with repeated smoking policy infractions.